f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ## 1.8 Create Site Mesh Group

 In this step we will, first, create a virtual site and then use it to create a site mesh group.
-Back in the F5 Distributed Cloud Console navigate to the **Shared Configuration** service.
+Back in the Console navigate to the **Shared Configuration** service.
 From there, select **Virtual Sites** and click the **Add Virtual Site** button.

 ![alt text](./assets/smg_add.png)